 Dr. Pradeep Kumar Singh

-(The author is Professor & Former Head, Department of Mechanical Engineering, Sant Longowal Institute of Engineering Technology, Longowal)
+(The author is Professor and Former Dean (Research & Consultancy) Sant Longowal Institute of Engineering & Technology, Longowal, Longowal)

 Dr. Pradeep Kumar Singh